 "Identifies a subset of representative transcripts for each gene; prioritises full-length protein coding transcripts over partial or non-protein coding transcripts within the same gene, and intends to highlight those transcripts that will be useful to the majority of users."

 RefSeq gene transcripts, unlike GENCODE/Ensembl/UCSC Genes, are sequences that can differ from the genome.
 They need to be aligned to the genome to create annotations and UCSC and NCBI create alignments with different software (BLAT and splign, respectively).
-The advantages of the UCSC alignments are that they are updated constantly even for older assemblies, like GRCh37/hg19.
+The advantages of the UCSC alignments are that they are updated constantly even for older assemblies, such as GRCh37/hg19.
 The advantage of NCBI alignments are that they are placed manually to a chromosome location and are the official alignments, e.g. for databases and manuscripts.
 Therefore, we recommend working with the NCBI annotations and when an assembly has an "NCBI RefSeq" track, we show it by default and hide the "UCSC RefSeq" track.

 An anecdotal and rare example is SHANK2 and SHANK3 in hg19.
 It is impossible for either NCBI or BLAT to get the correct alignment and gene model because the genome sequence is missing for part of the gene.
 NCBI and BLAT find slightly different exon boundaries at the edge of the problematic region.
 NCBI's aligner tries very hard to find exons that align to any transcript sequence, so it calls a few small dubious "exons" in the affected genomic region.
 GENCODE V19 also used an aligner that tried very hard to find exons, but it found small dubious "exons" in different places than NCBI.
 The RefSeq Alignments subtrack makes the problematic region very clear with double lines indicating unalignable transcript sequence.